camilo-rasch/TA-academy-API-2022/README.md

 2. AccountType, this is an enum for the account_type of the POJO (account type was used instead of transaction type)
 3. BankApiBase, here there are the base methods used for the REST assured
 4. Data, a new data provider was created, but it was only using for initial tests, later it was replaced by the data provider of a random user in RandomData
-5. RandomData, a single data provider is present here that obtains random fields for its creation
+5. RandomData, a single data provider is present here that obtains random fields for its creation.
+The same data provider was created as a method to generate an initial random data set
 6. BankTest, here you can find all the test created for this exercise

 ### Steps to run the application: